by Structured Settlement Watchdog®

 Elsewhere on the internet there is evidence of Ruddie's threats of a DDOS attack on a website in 2011.

 Also in July 2012, Park Avenue Funding (PAF), a mortgage investment firm, sued Profile Defenders and its principals, David Lynn and Richart Ruddie, in Superior Court of Ocean County, New Jersey Docket L01771.
 In the lawsuit, PAF asserted that it hired Profile Defenders to help it manage its internet reputation.
 According to the suit, Profile Defenders, rather than assisting PAF, used confidential information that PAF provided to it to blackmail PAF in an attempt to extort money from them with threats to further damage their online reputation.
 PAF filed the lawsuit to illustrate the dangers of providing confidential information to unknown "web companies" who claim to do "reputation cleanup" or otherwise monitor your "internet presence."
 Bruno de Vinck, Officer of PAF, said, "These firms can very well turn out to be the client's worst enemies that they actually brought upon themselves."

-In 2021, this post was the subject of a fake DMCA complaint along with another post concerning Richart Ruddie from 2020.
-It was subsequently restored following our counter claim as the original author and publisher.
+In 2021, this post was the subject of a fake DMCA complaint, along with another post concerning reputation manager Richart Ruddie's "TextBook Frauds cited in Utah Law Journal" from 2020 that both (1) plagiarized our work and (2) the plagiarized content appeared on Richart Ruddie's own blog on the same blogging platform with a backdated published date to support the fake DMCA.
+Our post was subsequently restored following our discovery of the attempted scam of the blogging platform and our DMCA counter claim as the original author and publisher.